Nicolás Gómez Dávila: Biography

-Gómez Dávila was a Colombian scholar who spent most of his life in the circle of his friends and within the confines of his library.
+Nicolás Gómez Dávila was born in Bogotá on 18 May 1913.
+He was a scholar who spent most of his life in the circle of his friends and within the confines of his library.
 He belonged to the upper circles of Colombian society and was educated in Paris.
 Due to severe pneumonia, he spent about two years at home where he was taught by private teachers and developed a lifelong love of classical literature.
 He never, however, attended a university.
-In the 1930s he went back from Paris to Colombia, never to visit Europe again, except for a six-month stay with his wife in 1948.
+In the 1930s, he went back from Paris to Colombia, never to visit Europe again, except for a six-month stay with his wife in 1948.
 He built up an immense library containing more than 30,000 volumes around which his literary existence centred.
-In 1948 he helped found the University of the Andes in Bogotá.
+In 1948, he helped found the University of the Andes in Bogotá.

-In 1954, Gómez Dávila's first volume of works was published by his brother, a compilation of notes and aphorisms under the title Notas I – the second volume of which never appeared.
+In 1954, the first volume of Gómez Dávila's works was published by his brother, a compilation of notes and aphorisms under the title Notas I – the second volume of which never appeared.
 The book remained virtually unknown because only 100 copies were printed and these were presented as gifts to his friends.
 In 1959, he followed this with a small book of essays under the title of Textos I (again, no second volume was published).
 These essays develop basic concepts of his philosophical anthropology as well as his philosophy of history, often in literary language full of metaphors.

 After the collapse of the military dictatorship in 1958, Gómez Dávila was offered the post of chief advisor to the state president which he rejected as he did with respect to later offers, in 1974, to become ambassador in London.
 Though he supported the later president Alberto Lleras Camargo's role in bringing down the dictatorship, he refrained from any political activity himself, a decision he had already reached early on in his practice as a writer.